 Standard Frame Sizes for Smaller Art and Art Prints

-These sizes are commercially available small frame sizes.
-The frame size is the overall size and the aperture is the window inside the mount/mat.
+These are commercially available small frame sizes, while the aperture measures the window inside the cardboard mount/mat.

 |6″ x 8″||6″ x 4″|

 |10″ x 8″||3″ x 5″|

 |10″ x 12″||7″ x 5″|

 |10″ x 12″||10″ x 8″|